These resolutions were passed at the NFB of Montana Treasure State Convention in Helena on September 22, 2018.

 Resolution 2018-01 Regarding the Education of Blind Children

-WHEREAS, 70 percent of Montana’s children are educated in only 7 of the state’s 400 plus school districts, a demography which clearly indicates that most Local Education Agencies in Montana are comprised of relatively small enrollments and resources; and
+WHEREAS, 70% of Montana’s children are educated in only 7 of the state’s 400 plus school districts, a demography which clearly indicates that most Local Education Agencies in Montana are comprised of relatively small enrollments and resources; and

-BE IT RESOLVED by the National Federation of the Blind of Montana in convention assembled this 23rd day of September, 2018, in the city of Helena, Montana, that this organization call on all parties to meet, plan, and collaborate to improve statewide education services for Montana’s blind children; and
+BE IT RESOLVED by the National Federation of the Blind of Montana in convention assembled on this 22nd day of September, 2018, in the city of Helena, Montana, that this organization call on all parties to meet, plan, and collaborate to improve statewide education services for Montana’s blind children; and

 Resolution 2018-02 Regarding Shared O & M Services